Andrew Ward

 Cases

-Andrew’s recent cases include the following:
+Andrew’s recent cases include:

 • CW -v- DM: Andrew represented the Claimant who sustained a serious left foot fracture and avulsion of the heel pad when he was knocked off his motorcycle by a car in May 2016.
 The treating and medical experts in the disciplines of orthopaedics and rehabilitation medicine agreed that the Claimant would benefit from an elective below-knee transtibial amputation.
 However, he had received input from a multi-disciplinary rehabilitation team and had opted for conservative treatment for nearly five years.
 The claim was presented on the basis that it was inevitable that he would come to an elective amputation in due course.
 Damages of £1.6 million were recovered at a JSM in February 2021.